aransaseelan/CostcoPriceTracker/README.md

 ## Request Based Costco Module

-There is a new workflow file which uses a request based approach to gather the valuable price and stock information.
+There is a new workflow file that uses a request-based approach to gather valuable price and stock information.
-The Costco Canada API is currently allowed to anyone to call.
+Anyone can currently call the Costco Canada API.
-This can change at anytime and the best way to go to these websites are by scraping them.
-This in turn requires more resources though if you require a fast way to gather information.
-The request based module is better.
+This can change over time; the best way to access these websites is by scraping them, which is more challenging for them to ban.
+However, scraping requires more resources, so if you need a fast way to gather information, the request-based module is better.

-The IP addresses are also more likely to get banned through the request based module.
-It is using a TLS fingerprint through the Selenium UC framework but this is can obviously be clipped or banned at anytime.
+The IP addresses are also more likely to get banned through the request-based module.
+It uses a TLS fingerprint through the Selenium UC framework, but this is can be clipped or banned at any time.

 ## Contributing